Lake Cumberland Things To Do

 Playgrounds for the youngsters can be found in the lodge area.

-The indoor pool complex at Lure Lodge features a temperature-controlled pool, an atrium, a retractable skylight for warm weather, a game room, and an exercise room with a hot tub.
+The indoor pool complex at Lure Lodge features a temperature-controlled pool with a hot tub and a game room.

 Open year-round.
-Available to lodge and cottage guests.
+The indoor pool area is available to lodge and cottage guests only.

 The entire family will enjoy a day of fun and games on the tennis courts adjacent to Lure Lodge.
 Overnight guests may check out sports equipment.